YIZHE12/fashiontags/readme.md

 docker pull echeng1212/keras_flask_app:insightdemo
 docker run -d -p 5000:5000 echeng1212/keras_flask_app:insightdemo
 ```
 To deploy the containerized web application on google cloud, you should first register a google cloud account, which will give you $300 credit.
 Open the console, and create an instance with adequate storage.
 Without creating your own instance, but run the docker container on the default console will get an out of memory error.
 Then you can run the following code to build the docker on the cloud, note to set the [PROJECT_ID] in your project ID and your zone to your local zone.
+You should also have kubernetes preinstalled on your instance.

 ```
 gcloud config set project [PROJECT_ID]